RoryIAngus/Elula/Secrets/Readme.md

 Ensure that the following is added to your .gitignore file to ensure that they are never checked in to a repo.
 Make sure that you back them up in a different way that is secure.

+## Note
+Using a % sign in one of the values does not work.

 ## Links
 I found the following helpful in my research